When Problems Arise

 - If it is a title on a recommended reading list provided by the course lecturer, the book with be in the library somewhere, catalogued and shelved.
 Inform the lecturer as soon as possible if problems of availability continue.
 For particularly important books additional copies can sometimes be obtained.

 If you have not successfully completed your examinations, i.e. achieved 60 credits by passing prescribed modules in each of your subjects, you will be required to re-sit examinations in the failed module(s) either at the Autumn Supplemental Examination or in a repeat year, but with a limited number of attempts (see College Calendar and Marks and Standards for details).

 RECHECK OF EXAMINATION RESULTS

-Students may formally request the Registrar and Senior Vice President for Academic Affairs in writing within three weeks from the posting of examination results.
+Students may formally request the Deputy President and Registrar in writing within three weeks from the posting of examination results.
 A fee for recheck is required but this is fully refunded if there is a material change in the candidate’s result.
-See Marks and Standards 2017 for full details.
+See Marks and Standards for full details.

 APPEAL OF EXAMINATION RESULTS